fgimian/macbuild-ansible/README.md

   the defaults command.
 * **Configuration Files**: Any files that are to be copied to the Mac, including app settings, licenses and dotfiles.
-* **Symlinks to Cloud Storage**: This allows you to store certain app configuration in the cloud (e.g. Dropbox, Google Drive .etc) and then symlink to it so that your settings are stored and updated in the cloud.
+* **Symlinks to App Configuration**: Symbolic links are created to specified destinations to restore more complex app settings.
 * **Unix Package Installation**: This is being accomplish with the use of [homebrew](https://github.com/Homebrew/homebrew).
 * **Terminal Customisation**: Setting up the Terminal using JXA.